avadev/Avalara-AvaTax-for-Magento2/docs/document-management.md

 ## Configuration

-In order to utilize Document Management, you must first enable it.
-Document Management configuration options are located under `Stores > Configuration > Sales > Tax > AvaTax - Document Management`.
+1. In the Magento admin, go to `Stores > Settings > Configuration > Sales > Tax`.
+Click on the **AvaTax - Document Management** section.
+2. Review each of the options in this section and input the appropriate value.
+This is [a screenshot of the configuration options.](https://raw.githubusercontent.com/wiki/classyllama/ClassyLlama_AvaTax/Pages/images/configuration_screenshot_2.0.0-rc1.png)

 ### SDK Credentials